 The Numismatic Museum of Athens is one of the oldest public museums in Greece.
-It was established in 1834, the same year as the National Archaeological Museum.
-It is housed in an impressive building, built in 1878-1879 and designed by the German architect Ernst Ziller, as the residence of the German archaeologist Heinrich Schliemann.
+It was established in1834, the same year as the National Archaeological Museum.
+It is housed in an impressive building, built in 1878-1879 on Panepistimiou Street, and designed by the German architect Ernst Ziller, as the residence of the German archaeologist Heinrich Schliemann.
 Its name, Iliou Melathron, meaning the Palace of Troy, was associated with the discovery of the ancient city by Schliemann.

 The Numismatic Museum is now one of the five most important numismatic museums in the world.
 It displays coins, “treasuries” (closed coin collections), standard weights, metals and precious stones, from the ancient Greek period, the Roman period, Byzantium, the western middle Ages, and modern history.
 One gallery is dedicated to Schliemann himself, exhibiting personal papers and collections.
 The Museum outdoor Cafe is one of the city's best kept secrets.

-Of similar importance are the collections of the Byzantine and Medieval coins dated from the 6th century to the 15th century.
-There is a large number of coins of the Byzantine empire and representative issues of all the emperors and mints, issues of states and monarchs of the Medieval West and East as well as issues of the Frankish kingdoms created in Greece since the 13th century.
-The period from the 15th to the 20th century is covered through the coins of most of the Modern and contemporary era states.
+Of similar importance are the collections of the Byzantine and Medieval coins dated from the 6th c. to the 15th c.
+There is a large number of coins of the Byzantine empire and representative issues of all the emperors and mints, issues of states and monarchs of the Medieval West and East as well as issues of the Frankish kingdoms created in Greece since the 13th c.
+The period from the 15th to the 20th c. is covered through the coins of most of the Modern and contemporary era states.
 An emphasis is shown to coins circulated in Greece, such as issues of the Ottoman empire, coins of European states and empires and coins and banknotes of the Modern Greek state.

 The remaining artifacts of miniature sculpture and art comprise exceptional collections.
 The ancient Greek, Roman, Byzantine and Medieval weights for various products and coins are an essential source of information on the weight standards and the trade transactions in different periods.
 Gems were used as symbols of power, jewelry and as means of defining identity, authenticity or value.
 The rich collection of Byzantine lead bullae functions as a valuable tool for Byzantine Sigillography and Sphragistics.
 Medals preserve a great amount of information on historical personages and events, depictions of buildings, cities and entire regions expressing the art of each period from the Renaissance up to this day.
 In order for the Museum to manage its collections, it has a section of ancient coins, weights and miniature art, a section of Byzantine and Medieval coins and gems and a section of Modern coins and medals.